JohN100x1/IsekaiLocalizer/README.md

 using the translated English value.
 Currently only supports translation from English to the other languages.

-Disclaimer: the results are from ChatGPT so you may not get accurate results.
+Disclaimer: the results are from ChatGPT, so you may not get accurate results.
 ### Example
 `LocalizationPack.json`
 ```json